-Dairy Free Strawberry Frozen Yogurt Popsicles only have three ingredients.
-They're fun to make, refreshing, mildly sweet, gluten free and easy.
+Vegan Frozen Yogurt Popsicles only have three ingredients.
+Strawberry and yogurt are the stars!
+They're fun to make, refreshing, mildly sweet, gluten free, dairy free and easy.

 Place dairy free yogurt in a food processor and top it with strawberries and maple syrup.
 Blend in a food processor and there you are.

 That reminds me.
 When I was working on this recipe and it was blended - off to see my taste tester I went.
 That husband of mine works cheap.

 I handed him a spoon and he tasted and tasted and tasted.
 I mean this is a full grown man that needed all that tasting.

 I started laughing halfway through because obviously it was a winner.
 Sweet tart and just right.

 That's a bonus!
 You could eat this from a cup just like strawberry frozen yogurt.
 Use yogurt toppings such as ground up almonds and little bits of fresh strawberries and celebrate #TopItTuesday.

 Toppings for Vegan Frozen Yogurt

 - As I mentioned above ground almonds or finely chopped strawberries would be great.
 But there's more!

 - A kids favorite would be chunky crushed vanilla shortbread cookies.